 You’d think that the air conditioning would remove humidity.
 So why do you still see high levels in your home?

 Ideal conditions are between 40 and 60% and will keep you most comfortable and lower the probability of viruses that thrive in high and low humidity levels.
+When it’s time to replace your aging air system, choosing a reliable HVAC system brand that’s tested for extreme conditions can make all the difference in controlling humidity in Charleston’s tropical-like climate.

 The Problems

 The AC unit is too large for its space.
 It may sound counterintuitive, but a unit too large will not control humidity levels as well as one fit for your home.
 The compressor in a unit too large will frequently turn on and won’t stay running long enough to balance out the humidity levels.
 An HVAC specialist should design an air system based on a calculation of the cubic feet of space.
+Additionally, an Air Scrubber add-on can eliminate harmful bacteria and viruses that circulate through your ductwork, improving your home’s overall air quality.

 An air conditioner that runs at only one speed can have the same effects as an oversized unit.
 These units run on full-blast and, in turn, don’t run long enough once the temperature goes beyond the thermostat threshold.
 A modulating system (VRF) can run longer at a low capacity.